 |The battery isolator at rear

-We have VMS Touring 700HDX GPS which has on-road and off-road applications.
-I moved our maps from our tablet to a new micro SD card and activated OziExplorer (which comes on the VMS).
-We will use this for trips.
-It did not work properly on our first trip, this appears to have been because the map files were not properly indexed.
+I have VMS Touring 700HDX GPS which has on-road and off-road applications.
+I moved my maps from my tablet to a new micro SD card and activated OziExplorer (which comes on the VMS).
+I will use this for trips.
+It did not work properly on my first trip, this appears to have been because the map files were not properly indexed.
 It now seems to work but not as good as I hoped.
 Since then I have used the VMS one and am relatively happy with that, so may stick to it.